 Taxes are a critical part of regulatory compliance.
 In addition to paying income tax and self-employment taxes, some local governments impose a short-term rental occupancy tax (lodging or hotel tax).
 It’s a good idea to consult your tax advisor to see which tax deductions you can claim.
 For example, the IRS lets you claim rental expenses for property and rooms rented (such as rental fees charged by short-term rental companies) if you meet certain criteria.
-Be sure to keep thorough records of all rental periods and any expense incurred throughout the year.
+It's important to keep thorough records of all rental periods and any expenses incurred throughout the year.

 The laws and regulations that govern the short-term rental market are constantly changing.
-As demand grows, more and more cities and vacation destinations are taking steps to protect residential neighborhoods and guests alike.
+As demand remains high, more and more cities and vacation destinations will continue to take steps to protect residential neighborhoods and guests alike.

-For now, be sure to check your city’s ordinances and state laws before getting started and revisit them often as regulations can change at any time.
+For now, check your city’s ordinances and state laws before getting started and revisit them often as regulations can change at any time.

 CT is dedicated to helping your business be compliant.
 For more information check out our Business License page or contact us today. at (855) 316-8948.